gmmabanta/gait-assessment/README.md

 # gait_assessment

-This is an application to assess the walking/gait abilities of Parkinson's Disease patients
+This is an application to assess the walking abilities of Parkinson's Disease patients.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Gait.

 A few resources to get you started if this is your first Flutter project: